As an Office 365 subscriber, you regularly get new and improved Office 2016 features. Take a look below to see what's available to you today.

 Easier background removal

 We've made it easier to remove and edit the background of a picture.
-Word automatically detects the general background area; you no longer have to draw a rectangle around the foreground of your picture.
-The pencil for marking areas to keep or remove can now draw free-form lines, rather than being limited to straight lines.
-For more information see, Remove the background of a picture.
+Word automatically detects the general background area, so you no longer need to draw a rectangle around the foreground of your picture.

 Use your digital pen to select and change objects

-In Word, with a digital pen, you can select an area without even tapping the selection tool on the ribbon.
+With a digital pen, you can select an area without even tapping the selection tool on the ribbon.
 Just press the barrel button on the pen and draw with pen to make a selection.
 Then you can use the pen to move, resize, or rotate the ink object.
-For more information, see Use the pen to move or resize objects.

 View and restore changes in shared documents

 Learning tools in Word 2016 helps everyone improve their reading skills, including gifted learners and a broad range of learners with unique abilities.
-Learning tools are available in the Word's Read Mode under View tab.
-With these tools you can, read the content in your document aloud with highlighting, the spacing between the words can be adjusted for ease of content consumption and apply syllabification to the text to improve word recognition.
-All of these enable you to experience, engage and learn effectively.
+You can find these tool in the Read Mode under View tab.

 Accessibility built right in